Integrity

 In LuminAIR, computational graphs are transformed into AIR constraints and executed to generate an algebraic execution trace.

-Each node in the computational graph corresponds to a distinct AIR component, which has its own set of local constraints.
+Each operator corresponds to a distinct AIR component, which has its own set of local constraints.
 These constraints ensure that each operation in the graph is executed correctly.

 Ensuring Data Flow Integrity Between Nodes